Knight-Swift Transportation (KNX)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Knight-Swift Transportation’s ROIC averaged 3.8 percentage point decreases over the last few years.
+Unfortunately, Knight-Swift Transportation’s ROIC has decreased over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 11. Balance Sheet Assessment

-12. Key Takeaways from Knight-Swift Transportation’s Q1 Results
+12. Key Takeaways from Knight-Swift Transportation’s Q3 Results

-We enjoyed seeing Knight-Swift Transportation beat analysts’ revenue and EPS expectations this quarter.
-On the other hand, its EPS guidance for next quarter missed significantly.
-Overall, we think this was a mixed quarter.
-The market seemed to focus on the negatives, and the stock traded down 3.4% to $38.25 immediately following the results.
+It was encouraging to see Knight-Swift Transportation beat analysts’ revenue expectations this quarter.
+On the other hand, its EBITDA missed and its EPS fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock traded down 2.9% to $45.99 immediately following the results.

 13. Is Now The Time To Buy Knight-Swift Transportation?

-We see the value of companies helping their customers, but in the case of Knight-Swift Transportation, we’re out.
+Knight-Swift Transportation falls short of our quality standards.
 Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
-And while the company’s growth in unit sales was surging, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.